ravendb/docs/version_2/docs/server/administration/backup-restore.markdown

 Parameters are as follows:

 * url - Required.
-The RavenDB server URL.
-Backups will not work with Embedded databases.
+The URL to database that will be backuped.
+Server root URL (e.g. http://localhost:8080/) will point to `system` database, to point to a **specific database** please use `/databases/<database_name>` endpoint (e.g. to backup `ExampleDB` use http://localhost:8080/databases/ExampleDB).
 * dest - Required.
 Backup destination.
 Has to be writable.
 * nowait - Optional.
 By default the utility will ping the server and wait until backup is done, specifying this flag will make the utility return immediately after the backup process has started.
 * readkey - Optional.
 Specifying this flag will make the utility wait for key press before exiting.
 * incremental - Optional.
 When specified, the backup process will be incremental when done to a folder where a previous backup lies.
 If `dest` is an empty folder, or it does not exist, a full backup will be created.
 For incremental backups to work, the configuration option `Raven/Esent/CircularLog` has to be set to false.

+{NOTE Backups are not supported for Embedded databases. /}

 ### Using the HTTP API